mnemnion/JLpeg.jl/Plans.md

     - [ ]  Definitely good for predicates, disinclined to do this for ordinary rules.
            With predicates we can remove captures and turn throws into simple fails.
-           I think we have to keep the in-pred throw codes though, we can't in the general case inline a rule, they can be recursive.
+           I think we have to keep the in-pred throw codes though, we can't in the general case inline a rule, they can be recursive, or long enough that we don't want to.
 It would be possible to create a full copy without captures and throws but this is not an optimization imho.
-  - [ ]  [CaptureCommitInst](CaptureCommitInst): it's a commit which create a full
+  - [ ]  [CaptureCommitInst](CaptureCommitInst): it's a commit which creates a full
          capture from its paired Choice.
 Very nice for capture-heavy workflows, like parsing full grammars (where we very often want a full rule).
   - [ ]  `(a / b / c)* -> (a+ / b+ / c+)*` should give better performance on common